 - Studying a discipline related to NOAA's programs and mission at an accredited minority serving institution (college or university within the United States or U.S. territories).

 - Must earn and maintain a minimum 3.2 grade point average on a 4.0 scale.

 Apply and contact information

 To apply for an EPP/MSI Undergraduate Scholarship, visit the NOAA undergraduate scholarship application.
 The EPP/MSI and Hollings Scholarships share a common application.
-This application is available annually from September through January (extended until February 15 in 2019).
+This application is available annually from September through January.
 For inquiries, please contact: EPP.USP@noaa.gov